 1/4 cup pure maple syrup

-3. Add the eggs 1 at a time to the mixer, scraping down the sides after each addition.
+Add eggs, one at a time, to the mixer, scraping down the sides after each addition.
 Alternate adding the flour and milk mixtures, beginning and ending with the flour.
 Beat in the pumpkin until smooth.
 Scoop the batter among the cupcake liners — you’re looking to get them 3/4 full.
-Rap the filled pans once on the counter to release any air bubbles.
-Bake the cakes until a toothpick inserted into the center comes out clean, about 20 to 25 minutes.
+Bake the cupcakes until a toothpick inserted into the center comes out clean, about 20 to 25 minutes.
 Cool the cupcakes on racks completely.

-In a stand mixer beat all the ingredients on medium until fluffy.
-To assemble the cake, frost the top of one cake, place the other cake on top.
-Frost the sides and top, swirling decoratively.
-Refrigerate the cake for 30 minutes to set up frosting.
+Make the frosting: In a stand mixer beat all the ingredients on medium until fluffy.
+Frost the tops of each cupcake, swirling decoratively.
+Refrigerate cupcakes for 30 minutes to set up frosting.